orbs-network/orbs-spec/behaviors/services/consensus-context.md

 * Get the block reference timestamp from the `TransactionsBlock` header.

 * Execute the ordered transactions set by calling `VirtualMachine.ProcessTransactionSet` creating receipts and state diff.
+  * Using the block reference timestamp.
+  * Using the ExecutionMode set to EXECUTION_PROPOSE.

 #### Build Results block
 * Current protocol version (`0x1`).